Octoconvo/octoconvo/documentation/TESTGUIDELINES.md

 - testuser1
 - testuser2

-#### Naming Convention exceptions
+##### Naming Convention exceptions

-While the naming convention should be followed for all field of the data including URL fields, we need to defines how to write the values in some fields that cause naming conflict.
-In most cases inputs allow all the characters used in the naming convention, but, some limits and requires certain characters.
+While the naming convention should be used for all fields of the data, including URL fields, we need to define how to write the values in some fields that conflict with the convention.
+In most cases, fields allow all the characters used in the naming convention, but, some limit and require certain characters and patterns.

 ##### Alphabetical only

-In alphabetica only fields, replace the id with its word equivalent, for example '1' should be replaced with 'one'.
+In alphabetical only fields, replace the id with its word equivalent, for example, '1' should be replaced with 'one'.

 Examples:

- - seeduserone
+- seeduser1 -> seeduserone
- - testuseronetwo
+- testuser12 -> testuseronetwo
- - seeduseroneonethree
+- seeduser123 -> seeduseroneonethree

 ##### Length limit

-Most value won't exceed the length limit, but when it does we need to reduce the length by removing the vowels from the first and second words.
+Most values won't exceed the length limit, but when they do, we need to reduce the length by removing the vowels from the first and second words.
+This helps the value to stay within the length limit and enables us to follow the convention.

 Example: